Rishthegreat/Notes/School/Cold War.md

 - Some criticized this conference for giving the land away, but the US really wanted the Soviets to join the war

 ##### Post War Aims
-- America learned from WW1 that the US would not be isolationist
+- America learned from WW1 that the US should not be isolationist and instead promote world trade, build up the nations in Europe, and take advantage of capitalism
+- On the other hand, the Soviets want to overthrow capitalism in as many countries as possible
+	- Germany had attacked the Soviets 2 times in the last 25 years and the Soviets do not want to build up Germany and instead want to have a buffer zone between itself and Germany through the different European countries
+- Europe is des